Daethyra/Cybersecurity-References/Web-Applications/README.md

 ### Steps for Indentifying IDOR:
 1. Notice where user's entered data is reflected in the application
-    - Ex.
-User reviews, profile pictures
 2. Look for places where user generated data is directly referenced
-    - URL parameters privilege escalation ex: `?user=10` -> `?user=1`
 3. Use a proxy engine to replay/repeat requests that contain static data

-    - Ex.
-Suppose we submit a form to save our address to our profile, our request header contains: `POST /users/1739-3/address HTTP/1.1`, which should stand out as a predictable static value
-    - **Important**: Just because a `GET` request doesn't work, or is blocked, doesn't mean a `POST`, `PUT`, or `DELETE` request won't work.
+**Important**: Just because a `GET` request doesn't work, or is blocked, doesn't mean a `POST`, `PUT`, or `DELETE` request won't work.

 ### Exploiting IDOR Vulnerabilities:
 1. *Incrementing/Decrementing Identifiers*: Manually change the identifier values in the URL or request parameters to see if you can access other users' data.